SESYNC-ci/sesync-ci.github.io/faq/_posts/2019-02-18-collaborative-writing.md

 ---
-title: What resources exist collaborative writing?
+title: What resources exist for collaborative writing?
 tags:
   - LaTeX
   - Markdown